When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 4. Leverage Technology for Tracking

-Use performance management software to keep track of progress and manage performance data.
+Use a performance management software to keep track of progress and manage performance data.
 This can provide leaders with actionable insights through dashboards and real-time data, facilitating better strategic decisions and adjustments.

 5. Review and Reflect